-Sponsors that use automated systems that routinely check all of the critical elements, attendance and meal counts, for the entire claim period may use this as an alternative to the five-day reconciliation.
+Sponsors that use automated systems that routinely check all of the critical elements, enrollment, attendance, and meal counts, for the entire claim period may use this as an alternative to the five-day reconciliation.

 The sponsor would have to demonstrate that the system has the capability to:

-- Collect attendance and meal count data; - Separate attendance or "in and out times" from meal counts; and - Perform comparisons of attendance and meal counts that would detect potential problems in the claiming process.
+- Collect enrollment, attendance, and meal count data; - Separate attendance or "in and out times" from meal counts; and - Perform comparisons of enrollment, attendance, and meal counts that would detect potential problems in the claiming process.

-The five-day reconciliation may be conducted in the office prior to the review if the monitor has access to all current daily attendance and meal count records for the current or previous month.
+The five-day reconciliation may be conducted in the office prior to the review if the monitor has access to all current enrollment forms and daily attendance and meal count records for the current or previous month.
 If this information is available, the monitor could conduct reconciliation in the office prior to arriving at the site, then complete any necessary follow-up work while onsite.
-The monitor could also conduct a desk review if the comparison of meal counts to attendance and enrollment records, if available is for the purpose of a follow-up review.
+The monitor could also conduct a desk review if the comparison of meal counts to attendance and enrollment records is for the purpose of a follow-up review.